geekadomicile/piScan/README.rst

-Script to turn your raspberryPi into a scanner server.
+Script to turn your raspberryPi into a scan server.

 Tested with fujitsu fi-6130 duplex scanner.